Israel Rokach: Political career

 Rokach's first public position was council member in Jaffa, representing the Jewish neighborhoods of Neve Tzedek, Neve Shalom and Ohel Moshe.
 In 1922, he was elected to the city council of Tel Aviv, representing the United Centrist List party.
 In 1929 he was appointed deputy mayor to Meir Dizengoff.

 Following Dizengoff's death in 1936, the city council held an emergency election for the office of Mayor.
 Rokach represented the right-wing parties, but lost to Moshe Chelouche of the workers' parties.
 Nevertheless, the British High Commissioner forced Rokach's appointment to the mayoral post.
 Despite public uproar about British intervention in the Jewish democratic process, Rokach went on to serve as mayor of Tel Aviv until 1953.
-For his great success, he was awarded the title of Officer of the Order of the British Empire.
+For his great success, he was appointed an honorary Commander of the Order of the British Empire.

 During his tenure, Tel Aviv expanded rapidly and its population tripled.
 Jaffa, Rokach's birthplace, was merged into the city in 1949, giving it a significant population boost, despite Rokach's initial opposition to the merger.

-The 1936-39 Arab revolt, World War II and the 1948 Arab-Israeli War all occurred during his tenure, including Operation Hametz - the capture of Jaffa from Arab hands.
+The 1936–39 Arab revolt, World War II and the 1948 Arab-Israeli War all occurred during his tenure, including Operation Hametz – the capture of Jaffa from Arab hands.
 During this period, Tel Aviv was bombed from the air multiple times, the first being by the Italian Air Force in 1940.
 After this, underground shelters and loudspeaker systems were built, which also served the population in 1949, when Egyptian Spitfires made strafing runs on the city.
 In August of 1947, Rokach and other municipal leaders were imprisoned in Latrun for aiding Jewish underground organizations.
 He was released in September 1947.

 In 1952, Israel Rokach delivered a farewell speech and ceased his municipal duties in Tel Aviv.
 However, he officially continued as mayor until Chaim Levanon was elected to replace him on April 13, 1953.
 Rokach served as head of the Maccabi World Union.
 He was a member of the Knesset from its first inception until the third as a member of the General Zionists.
 In the first and second Knessets, he was also a member of the Finance Committee.
 In the third Knesset, he also held the position of deputy speaker.

 In the fourth and fifth governments, between 1952 and 1955, Israel Rokach served as the Interior Minister of Israel.
 In 2008, Israel honored him on a postage stamp.